Last Updated on

-For example, if you do flexibility exercises, the possibility of you feeling sleepy afterwards is very slim.
+For example, if you do flexibility exercises, the possibility of you feeling sleepy afterward is very slim.
 The chances increase with anaerobic and aerobic exercises, but even with these two types, it is still common to experience feeling refreshed and awake after a workout.

 The desire to nap after a workout is largely seen in three types of people who workout.
-First are the athletes, next are those who do extremely rigorous workouts, and lastly are those who train for a marathon or any other kind of extreme workout.
+First are the athletes, next are those who do extremely rigorous workouts, and lastly, are those who train for a marathon or any other kind of extreme workout.
 They are the most likely to be sleepy after exercise.
-When you force yourself to perform at this type of high level, it is very common to be exhausted afterwards.
+When you force yourself to perform at this type of high level, it is very common to be exhausted afterward.
 This is because exercise causes your muscles to release two different cytokines which make you drowsy and prolong the time you sleep overall.

 Naps After Working Out

 Let’s explore some general guidelines that will help you decide if it is best for you and your lifestyle.

 Whether naps after your exercise are good or bad for you depends on a lot of different aspects.
 Here are some things to keep in mind.

 - Muscle and tissue repair.
 One of the main benefits of napping after a workout is that it allows your body to focus on repairing the muscles and tissues you used during the workout.
 Allowing yourself a recovery period, i.e., taking naps, helps restore your muscles to their new, stronger state quicker and more efficiently.